techscapades/attiny_85_ir_shield/README.md

 4. Toggle switch (https://www.aliexpress.com/item/32989785276.html?algo_pvid=2afdb9c4-8a46-46d0-b99b-37b43d753335&algo_exp_id=2afdb9c4-8a46-46d0-b99b-37b43d753335-2)
    //I bent the legs at 90 degrees before soldering
 5. IR Shield (gerber files in repo, use JLCPCB to manufacture cause theyre really fast)
+6. Male and female 2.54mm header pins

+**Notes:**
+1. I chose to solder the right angle push button switch on the bottom side of the PCB because its easier to press, but you can do it on the top as well
+2. The toggle switch allows you to toggle between pogramming mode and normal operation mode so you dont have to keep plugging and unplugging your attiny 85, [] Toggle switch back --> programming mode (can also be used to disable the at tiny 85) [] Toggle switch front --> operation mode
+3. ### The PCB design and Gerber files are copyrighted

+**Arduino IDE pre-requisites**
+1.This project uses this library: https://github.com/techscapades/Adafruit-Trinket-USB
+make sure you download it and place it into your 'libraries' folder in arduino.
+Ensure

 **How to use the code**
 1. By default "#define DEBUG 1" is stated, this is used to find out IR codes from IR remotes